MWatson04/ColumbiaChicagoPortfolio/Raycaster/Resources/README.md

 I still do not claim those to be mine.
 They were only adjusted and used to fit my needs for the project.

 NOTE 2:
-The file in the TextureArrays folder contains an integer array for all of the RGB values for all of the textures in the "all_textures.png" file.
+The file in the TextureArrays folder contains an integer array for all of the RGB values for each pixel in all of the textures in the "all_textures.png" file.
 This is what I actually used in my project, so I included it in my resources folder to make note that it is just an integer version of the textures seen in this project.